gift-surg/Xono2L/README.md

 ### Ulterius

-Ulterius is part of the Sonix SDK.
+Ulterius is part of the Sonix SDK, and **not included in this repository**.

 Copyright 2014 Ultrasonix Medical Corporation (now [BK Ultrasound][sonix])